Skip to content ↓

 At Co-op Academy Grove, we use the locally agreed syllabus (2021-2026) to plan the learning of pupils and the expectations for each year group.
 The Religious Education subject leader alongside SLT ensures, through monitoring, that the expectations are sufficiently high to match the curriculum.

-Religious Education is taught weekly and lessons allow children to explore a range of religious and non- religious beliefs and revisit key principles as part of the spiral curriculum.
-The agreed syllabus is a ‘spiral curriculum’ which builds on prior knowledge as it revisits key principles.
-Assemblies complement the RE syllabus, and we incorporate our School Prayer daily.
+Religious Education is taught weekly and lessons allow children to explore a range of religious and non - religious beliefs and revisit key principles.
+The agreed syllabus is a ‘spiral curriculum’ which builds on prior knowledge.
+Assemblies complement the RE syllabus and celebrate various important religious festivals.

 Teachers plan lessons using the key question/unit from the yearly overview.
 They carefully select learning outcomes suitable to the age and ability of the pupils, ensuring all 3 elements are included.
 (Make sense of belief, understand the impact, Make connections).
-They assess children's understanding of these outcomes by turning them into ‘I can statements’, identifying what the pupils should be able to know, understand and do by the end of the lesson.
 Teachers develop teaching and learning activities to enable pupils to achieve the intended outcomes and they consider ways of recording how pupils show their understanding.
 Pupil books contain post it notes, mind maps, photographs, children’s written work and clearly evidence debate opportunities where children can reflect on their own point of view.
 Pupils' work will be celebrated in their books.

-Within lessons pupils are encouraged to ask challenging questions about religious and non-religious beliefs, values and views, they are encouraged to engage in healthy, respectful debate in order to allow them to reflect on their own opinions, beliefs and traditions and they learn about key sacred texts along with artefacts, and other sources.
+Within lessons, pupils are encouraged to ask challenging questions about religious and non-religious beliefs, values and views, they are encouraged to engage in healthy, respectful debate in order to allow them to reflect on their own opinions, beliefs and traditions and they learn about key sacred texts, artefacts, and explore various religious sources.

 Computing